Key Takeaways

 As one of Canada’s largest economic sectors, Canada’s Big Six Banks have traditionally offered a stable bastion within the broader Canadian equity landscape.
 They have a long history of stability, steady earnings, and consistent dividends.

 Three ETFs in Canada directly track the Solactive Equal Weight Canada banks Index.
-Of them, Global X Equal Weight Canadian Banks Index ETF (HBNK) was the lowest-cost* Canadian bank ETF at 0.09% as at February 19, 2026.
+Of them, the Global X Equal Weight Canadian Banks Index ETF (HBNK) is the lowest-cost* Canadian bank ETF at 0.09% as at February 19, 2026.

 *Relative to the typical MER of comparable, regular mutual funds.